rbiggs/chuki/README.md

 * .classUsedOnceOnly
 * ul>li:first-child

 You should define your callbacks as a methods of your component.
 In the following example we wire up two events, one on an input and one on a button.
-We then define two methods on the component: `logHello` and `Reset`.
+We then define two methods on the component: `logHello` and `reset`.
 Because they are defined on the component, they get as callbacks with the `this` keyword because they are methods of this instance: `this.logHello` and `this.reset`.

 ```js